Product Version: 10.6

-After opening the folder where my backup repository is located I can see there are several folders and many files, but I cannot find individual backups.
+After opening the folder where my Backup Repository is located, I can see that there are several folders and many files, but I cannot find individual backups.

 - What is the format used to store my backups?